DioCar84/Euro_Capitals_Quiz/README.md

 - I confirmed that the game results are always correct.
 - I confirmed that the header, scoreboard and game areas are all readable and easy to understand.
 - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![lighthouse](./assets/images/screenshots/lighthouse.png)

+- I confirmed that this project is responsive, looks good and functions on all standard screen szes using devtools device toolbar.

 ### Validator Testing